isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         int x = *p;
     }

-There remedies take care of `nullptr` only.
+These remedies take care of `nullptr` only.
 Remember that there are other ways of getting an invalid pointer.

 ##### Example